Image Compression Using Novel View Synthesis Priors: Methods

 \subsection{iNVS}

-iNVS aims to rapidly estimate the latent representation required to minimize the difference between the camera image and the 3DGS model-rendered image.
-The flow of iNVS is shown in Fig.~\ref{fig:flow}.
-This optimization process relies on three key components: (1) an effective initialization strategy, (2) a fast optimization method, and (3) an appropriate objective function.
+iNVS aims to rapidly estimate the latent representation that minimizes the difference between a real camera image and the image rendered by a trained 3DGS model.
+The steps involved in iNVS are detailed in Fig.~\ref{fig:flow},and its key components—initialization strategy, optimization algorithm, and objective function—are discussed below.